-• Stand-alone legislation in the General Assembly this year, SB 172/HB 463, is currently enrolled and is awaiting the Governor's approval.
-The legislation establishes "Health Equity Resources Communities" and CHRC staff continues preparations to implement the provisions of the bill and the Relief Act.
-In process activities include: 1) working with MDH, the Governor's Office and the Presiding Officers to fill the appointments on the newly established HERC Advisory Committee by July 1, 2021; 2) recruiting immediately for the HERC Project Director; and 3) developing the competitive Pathways RFP for release during Summer 2021 for the initial funding (approximately \$13M) in accordance with the language of the Relief Act.
-The Governor's Office and the Speaker of the House have made appointments to the HERC Advisory Committee, and it is anticipated that the Senate President will make appointments soon.
+Stand-alone legislation in the General Assembly this year, SB 172/HB 463, has now become law.
+The legislation establishes "Health Equity Resources Communities" (HERC) and MCHRC staff continues preparations to implement the provisions of the bill and the RELIEF Act.
+In process activities include: 1) working with MDH, the Governor's Office and the Presiding Officers to fill the appointments on the newly established HERC Advisory Committee by July 1, 2021; 2) recruiting immediately for the HERC Project Director; and 3) developing the competitive Pathways RFP for release during Summer 2021 for the initial funding (approximately \$13 million) in accordance with the language of the RELIEF Act.
+The Governor's Office, the Senate President, and the Speaker of the House have made appointments to the HERC Advisory Committee.